 - Follow the latest information from NSW Health and other official sources

 There is a range of financial support available for individuals and households that can be accessed through Service NSW.

 Rates and financial support

-Council has a legal obligation to send rates notices according to a pre-determined schedule, however we are conscious of the stress the April rates notice may have at this time.
+Council has a legal obligation to send rates notices according to a pre-determined schedule, however we are conscious of the stress that receiving a rates notice may cause at this time.